 France is of famous for its cheese.
 For a naive Australian who just wants to buy a block of regular cheese to use on a sandwich, the selection process is suddenly quite difficult.

-Standing in the supermarket staring at the cheese sections at the fridge and at the deli, whilst Cindy expertly ordered her favourite variety, I felt overwhelmed by the selection.
-Soft, hard, stinky, sharp, mild, mouldy, sliced, unsliced…it was lucky Cindy knew what variety to choose.
-The expertise paid off, and we were well rewarded by the delicious dairy delicacies!
+Standing in the supermarket staring at the cheese sections at the fridge and at the deli, I felt overwhelmed by the selection.
+Soft, hard, stinky, sharp, mild, mouldy, sliced, unsliced – not to mention the regional varieties…the choice of cheese is a French supermarket is amazing!

 Once they crawled around the garden on slick silvery tracks and chewed on lettuce leaves, now they populate the dinner table.
 I was looking forward to eating the snails, if only to find out why a slimy gastropod could be a decent alternative to conventional meat like chicken.
 Served in the shell, bathed in butter and herbs, the little guys came complete with special handling tongs and snail fork.
 They were deep brown in colour, slightly chewy and very oily, tasting something like a mussel…they just tasted like snail, I decided!

-Cindy took me to experience an authentic French dining experience (fancy is implied).
-The duck landed in front of me for my main course, presented beautifully and simply, a rich, juicy red meat, mashed potatoes and a lick of sweet fruity sauce.
+Saint Germain does Pres was the scene of our authentic French dining experience (fancy is implied).
+The duck landed in front of me for my main course, presented beautifully and simply, a rich, juicy red meat, baked potatoes and a lick of sweet fruity sauce.
 The French chefs, although churning out meals for tables brimming with people so tightly packed they we knocked elbows, still managed to create culinary masterpieces.

 I was completely full by the time the creme brulee arrived on the table, but when I cracked the hard sugar-glazed shell with my spoon and tasted the creamy custard beneath, my stomach somehow found space.
 French tarts and sweets are one of the best things about visiting Paris.
 Find my deep-dive into the world of French tarts here!